 The financial companies' indicators of exposure to credit risk show a deterioration in 2022, but these companies are well capitalized.
 The exposure to liquidity risk is vigilantly controlled, and largely depends on the regularity of claim collection.
 Financial corporations register high short currency position, which underlines the importance of the policy of de facto peg of the denar to the euro for the maintenance of the level of their liabilities.
-Profitability indicators show different trends during 2022.
+Profitability ratios also improved during 2022.